mrk0011/CollatzProblem/README.md

 # CollatzProblem
-Simple Python Code which calculates the number sequence the Collatz Problem.
+Simple Python Code which calculates the number sequence of the Collatz Problem.